yochannah/carpentries.org/_posts/2020/12/2020-12-14-Carpentries-Online-Workshops.md

 layout: page
 authors: ["The Carpentries Team"]
 teaser: "Our community is resilient, patient and very resourceful"
-title: "Back to the future: Online Carpentries Workshops now and 2021Our community is resilient, patient and very resourceful"
+title: "Back to the future: Online Carpentries Workshops now and in 2021"
 date: 2020-12-14
 time: "09:00:00"
 tags: ["Online Workshops", "Instructor Development", "Carpentries Workshops", "Teaching"]